PhilipRuthig/EMtools/README.md

 ### 4 (optional) Run the validation
 - To get measures of how good the model performs on your data, you will need to validate the model.
-For this purpose, you can use `postprocessing_val.ipynb`.
-To do so, you will need a manually labeled version of your data and the models raw prediction results (which are generated after step #2).
+For this purpose, you can use `4_validation.ipynb`.
+To do so, you will need a manually labeled version of a subset of your data and the models raw prediction results (which are generated after step #2).
-- manually labeled data can be generated e.g. with GIMP (https://www.gimp.org/) or a variety of other image manipulation tools.
-It should be analogous to the included validation.png.
+- Manually labeled data can be generated e.g. with GIMP (https://www.gimp.org/) or a variety of other image manipulation tools.
+It should be analogous to the included `validation.png`.
 - To run the validation script, replace the present files with your own data and press the double arrow at the top of the ipynb.
 - After running the script, you will get a bunch of different measures telling how well the whole pipeline works on your data.